FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 java -Dedc.fs.config=./example/configurations/consumer.properties -jar ./example/build/libs/dataspace-connector.jar
 ```

 Starting the data transfer from provider to consumer.
 There is a `postman collection` containing all necessary http request for data transfer in this extensions repository located in `/examples/resources`.
-Do following steps:
+Do the following steps:

 1. Call the provider's self description on `http://localhost:8181/api/selfDescription`, and choose an element you want to fetch.
 Put its `asset id` and `contract id` as variables in the postman collection.